 - A 90° angled connector for flat mounting

-- A female connector identical to the one that equips the Arduino cards
+- A female connector identical to the one that equips the Arduino boards

 To solder the connector, I recommend using a good quality soldering iron.
 The ideal is to get a soldering iron with a control of the welding temperature.
 Good results are obtained between 300 and 400 ° C. Choose a soldering iron with a maximum diameter of 2mm.
 We find for less than €20.
 Take tin wire between 0.5 and 1mm in diameter.

 The easiest way to solder connectors properly is to use a breadboard (prototyping board).
-Simply insert the connector into the breadboard and then install the soldering card.
+Simply insert the connector into the breadboard and then install the soldering board.

 The last indispensable tool is the desoldering pump.
 In the event of an error or an excessive amount of tin, you can correct the problem.
 Avoid cheap plastic models.
 The pump will operate 50 times before satellitating the piston at the other end of the room, it is lived :-D.